-Whether you’re visiting Copenhagen for a hot minute or planning to stick around for awhile, you’re probably going to have to get somewhere…from somewhere else.
+Whether you’re visiting Copenhagen briefly or planning to stick around for awhile, you’re probably going to have to get somewhere…from somewhere else.
 Right?
 We’ve already told you all about what transport is available.
-Now let us help you decide which ticket to buy:
+Now let us help you decide which Copenhagen transport ticket is best for you.

 Planning Your Trip